1) A staggering number of text, photo, and video testimonials of how this protocol cured cancer or other horrible maladies

 2) Opinions, misdirections, and outright lies presented as facts

-I do not think it's unfair to say the Budwig phenomenon has reached cult status.
+I think it's fair to say the Budwig phenomenon has reached cult status.

 So one might wonder - just because her followers play fast and loose with the facts and exhibit cult-like behavior, does that mean it's all meaningless?
 Originally I thought so, but the presence of such a volume of anecdotal data is nearly unprecedented.
 So I began picking through all the bullshit to see if I could find any kernels of truth.
 Dr. Budwig found that blood samples from cancer patients and victims of several other serious diseases were consistently low in phospholipids and lipoproteins.
 Adding fish oil to the diet in any reasonable amounts did not seem to improve the blood work.
 Dr. Budwig wrote, "Solid fats are not water-soluble and cannot associate with protein.
 They are not capable of circulating through the fine capillary networks.
 The blood thickens and circulation problems arise.
 In various studies the only substance which characterized the cancerous cells, as opposed to healthy ones, was isolated fat.
 When living tissue rejects some fats, the body isolates them and deposits them in places where fats are not normally found."
 She also added later in the text, "I succeeded in proving that those protein substances...found in quark or cottage cheese...are able to make water soluble the biological highly unsaturated flaxseed oil."
 The kernel of reason in the Budwig cult is that combining oil with high-sulfur proteins makes it water-soluble and enables its transport by the bloodstream and penetration through cell walls.
 Cells low in these oils are cancer and pre-cancerous cells,so that's where the soluble oil matrix will be drawn osmotically.
 Once there they promote oxygen respiration in the cells rather than fermentation - creating a toxic environment for cancer.
 This is the well documented Warburg Hypothesis.
 Thus healthy Omega-3 fats can be leveraged into the human system to where they are useful rather than sliding straight through the digestive system and forming expensive and slightly oily poop.
 In addition to this mechanical and metabolic (oxygen respiration) model, Dr. Budwig also postulated an electrical model - but it's not worth describing here.
 If true, it adds another reason that putting the right fatty acids in pre-cancerous cells is a good thing to do.
 Given all of this, it seems that hidden in the legend and ritual of the Budwig-ites there is a logical model that makes sense from a bio-engineering standpoint, even if the peer-reviewed evidence (if any) may be lost in history.